Iretha/design-patterns/src/com/smdev/creational/abstract_factory/abstract-factory.md

 that will be used to create instances of other types (the family objects).
 If you pass another parameter, you will get another factory (for another family of objects).

-## Scenarios
-- If you want to provide some generic model of something, that may have different implementations
-- If you want to "change" the implementation of something with ease
-- If you want to "switch" between different implementations
-- If you want to support multiple platforms while keeping your code-base unified, but you still should have different implementation for each OS

 ## Examples from Java API
 ```
 - javax.xml.parsers.DocumentBuilderFactory#newInstance()